 Two Big Blondes Plus Size Consignment

 Two Big Blondes dedicates the entire store to clothing size 14 and up, a welcome reprieve from the limited plus-size sections at most retail and thrift stores.
 A handful of women owners have kept the Central District storefront packed with a mosaic of styles for 23 years: Celebrate their anniversary on March 27 with discounts online.
 Bonus: Unsold consignment items are donated through Seattle Women’s Assistance Fund to low-income women in the region.
 Shipping: Varies by item and location.

 Owner Nyla Bittermann keeps Cherry Consignment stocked with a wide variety of sizes and styles in a rainbow of colors—even if you’re stuck at home, you can certainly dress for spring with quarantine-friendly athleisure, t-shirts, and sneakers.
 Shipping: Starts at $5.25.

 These twenties aren’t off to the roaring start we expected.
 Why not take a cue from last century?
 You’re sure to turn heads (your roommate’s, anyway) in Pretty Parlor’s authentically vintage and vintage-inspired garments by Seattle designers.
-Nothing says quarantine chic like chiffon, silk, satin, lace, ribbon, ruffles…and the shop’s second biggest clothing category:.
+Nothing says quarantine chic like chiffon, silk, satin, lace, ribbon, ruffles…and the shop’s second biggest clothing category: vintage lingerie.
 Shipping: Most items ship free in the continental U.S.

 Longtime Seattleites are well acquainted with the stylings of Rove Vintage.
 Rove has the ripped, the leather-studded, the band tees; all the 90s fashion you could ever long for (and what better time for grunge?).
-Plus, if you’ve got your own stash to sort, they’re down tovia email.
+Plus, if you’ve got your own stash to sort, they’re down to see what you’ve got via email.
 Shipping: Varies by item and location.